 Consider the following tasks as you plan and prepare for your video shoot:

-Once actors have been brought in, block scenes to determine the movement of the actors in relation to the camera.
-Then, rehearse with your actors, make any necessary adjustments, and roll the film.
+Block scenes once your cast has been brought in to determine the movement of the actors in relation to the camera.

 Be sure to get approval from your stakeholders before optimizing and exporting the final cut.
 Look for opportunities to streamline feedback in a centralized place so it’s easier to wade through edits and avoid getting stuck in an endless loop of revisions.